LAB Institute of Design and Fine Arts

 Education

-Which led to the core idea: The line “Muotoillaanpa se toisin” carries a double meaning in Finnish: “Let’s design it differently” and “Let’s reformulate that.”
-It became both invitation and provocation.
+This led to the core idea: Muotoillaanpa se toisin, a Finnish phrase meaning both “Let’s design it differently” and “Let’s reformulate that.”
+It became both an invitation and a challenge: do you want to become just another professional, or someone who reshapes the field?

-To embody this concept, we developed a custom digital tool that allows any letter to be reshaped freely, giving students the ability to actively engage with the identity instead of just observing it.
+The logo was designed as a malleable form, almost like clay, reflecting the Institute’s philosophy of constant experimentation and change.
+To bring this concept to life, we developed a custom digital tool that allows any letter to be reshaped freely, enabling students to actively participate in and reform the identity themselves.

 A living identity for a living discipline.